LTW85/skflex/README.md

 ## Functions
 Functions currently included along with descriptions and default parameter settings.

-refer to the [Github](https://github.com/LTW85/skflex/tree/main) repository for example images of plots.

 ### roc_auc_plot
 Accepts fitted model(s) and test data.
 It will then: